nickfrostatx/gitcontrib/README.md

 * Handle different name same email as one contributor
 * Handle different email same name as one contributor
 * Handle github-side edits being double-counted
+* Add setup/install hook which runs `git config alias.contrib = "gitcontrib.py"` so that our package can be called with `git contrib`